In order to become a licensed Mortgage Loan Originator in the state of Maryland you’ll need to complete the following steps:

 Complete Your Maryland NMLS Pre-License Education

-To become a Maryland-licensed MLO you'll need to complete the required 20-hour NMLS S.A.F.E pre-licensing course along with 3 hours of Maryland mortgage-related law and 2 hours of Maryland finder’s fee law.
+To become an Maryland-licensed MLO you'll need to complete the required 20-hour NMLS S.A.F.E pre-licensing course, which must include 5 hours of Maryland content, along with any additional coursework required by the Maryland state licensing agency: Commissioner of Financial Regulation.

 NMLS SAFE Mortgage License Training - Required